armaanre/property-manager/README.md

 Go to **Manage account settings** and under the security tab ensure that **2-step verification is enabled**

 Search for App passwords in the nav bar and create a new app password.
-Ensure you save this as it will be used an an environment variable.
+Ensure you save this as it will be used as an environment variable.

 # Configuring environment variables